gruntwork-io/terragrunt/README.md

 ```

 Each `extra_arguments` block includes an arbitrary name (in the example above, `retry_lock`), a list of `commands` to
-which the extra arguments should be add, and the list of `arguments` to add.
-With the configuration above, when you
+which the extra arguments should be add, a list of `arguments` or `required_var_files` or `optional_var_files` to add.
-run `terragrunt apply`, Terragrunt will call Terraform as follows:
+With the configuration above, when you run `terragrunt apply`, Terragrunt will call Terraform as follows:

 ```
 > terragrunt apply